Naxora/Docker-UST/README.md

 - Install ubuntu
 - install docker

-Create two folder in /mnt
+Create two folder in /mnt in your Ubuntu Server
 - SharedFolder
 - Torrents